Access Bio-Rad custom antibody generation services through the Scientist.com marketplace.

 Fig. 2.
 Guided selection with alternating antigens.
 The antigen is alternated during the three rounds of selection, thereby enriching antibodies that bind to both antigens.
 Primary screening on both antigens is used to confirm the desired cross-reactivity.

-Screening by indirect ELISA was used to select the final clones for assay development, followed by sandwich ELISA to show antibody specificity to the whole and truncated versions of CXCL10 (Figure 3).
+Screening by direct ELISA was used to select the final clones for assay development, followed by sandwich ELISA to show antibody specificity to the whole and truncated versions of CXCL10 (Figure 3).

 Fig. 3.
 Selection of antibody clones for assay development.
 A: Sandwich ELISA using capture antibody AbD09852, specific for the truncated version of CXCL10 (3-77).
 B: Sandwich ELISA using capture antibody AbD12010, specific for the long version of CXCL10 (1-77).
 Standard curves are shown using recombinant CXCL10 (1–77, black; 3–77, red).